Boost Your Business!

 Bernard:

-And if they are able to drive you into a, if they paint you into a corner, or ask you a question that’s a little beyond your capabilities, they will not take offence, if they say, if you say you need to consult a technical consultant, you need to consult your in-house SEOs.
-So, they won’t take offence to that.
-Park the question and tell them you’ll get back to them and then as soon as you’re done with the conversation, call us.
+They will not take offense if they can drive you into a corner or ask you a question that’s a little beyond your capabilities.
+If you say you need to consult a technical consultant, you need to consult your in-house SEOs.
+So, they won’t take offense to that.

 William: